ess-dive-workspace/essdive-workspace-guide/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Other suggestions for the Community Space Guide
+about: Other suggestions for the Workspace Guide
 title: ''
 labels: other-suggestion
 assignees: ''